-Many patients and their partners have a great deal of anxiety about resuming sexual activity after a total hip replacement.
-This section will address these issues and hopefully relieve your anxieties and answer your questions.
+Many patients and their partners have a great deal of anxiety about resuming sexual activity after a total joint replacement.
+After your knee replacement, you may return to sexual activity as soon as you feel able.
+If you have questions ask your providers (PCP, PT).